awsdocs/amazon-elasticache-docs/doc_source/redis/in-transit-encryption.md

 + In\-transit encryption is only supported for replication groups running the following node types\.
   + R6g, R5, R4, R3
   + M6g, M5, M4, M3
-  + T3, T2
+  + T4g, T3, T2

   For more information, see [Supported node types](CacheNodes.SupportedTypes.md)\.
 + In\-transit encryption is enabled by explicitly setting the parameter `TransitEncryptionEnabled` to `true`\.
 + You can enable in\-transit encryption on a replication group only when creating the replication group\.
 You cannot toggle in\-transit encryption on and off by modifying a replication group\.
 For information on implementing in\-transit encryption on an existing replication group, see [Enabling in\-transit encryption](#in-transit-encryption-enable)\.
 + To connect to an in\-transit encryption enabled replication group, a database must be enabled for transport layer security \(TLS\)\.
 To connect to a replication group that is not in\-transit encryption enabled, the database cannot be TLS\-enabled\.

+## In\-transit encryption best practices<a name="in-transit-encryption-best-practices"></a>
-Because of the processing required to encrypt and decrypt the data at the endpoints, implementing in\-transit encryption can reduce performance\.
++ Because of the processing required to encrypt and decrypt the data at the endpoints, implementing in\-transit encryption can reduce performance\.
 Benchmark in\-transit encryption compared to no encryption on your own data to determine its impact on performance for your implementation\.

-**Tip**
-Because creating new connections can be expensive, you can reduce the performance impact of in\-transit encryption by persisting your SSL connections\.
++ Because creating new connections can be expensive, you can reduce the performance impact of in\-transit encryption by persisting your TLS connections\.

 ## Enabling in\-transit encryption<a name="in-transit-encryption-enable"></a>